unfoldingWord-dev/Resource-Container/docs/structure.rst

 .. note:: When naming an RC directory or repository the best practice is to use a combination of the resource and
     project identifiers e.g. ``en-ulb-gen``.
-    If the RC contains more than one project just use the resource identifier with an optional :ref:`slug` formatted qualifier e.g. ``en-ulb-nt`` where ``nt`` is the custom qualifier denoting the New Testament.
+    If the RC contains more than one project just use the resource identifier with an optional :ref:`identifier` formatted qualifier e.g. ``en-ulb-nt`` where ``nt`` is the custom qualifier denoting the New Testament.

 .. _structure-directory: